extrowerk/bb10-gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   * Use of the operator abs on an operand that is known at compile time to be non-negative

-  * Comparison of an object or (unary or binary) operation of boolean type to an explicit True value.
+  * Comparison of boolean expressions to an explicit True value.

   The default is that warnings for redundant constructs are not given.

 .. index:: -gnatwR  (gcc)

-:switch:`-gnatwR`
+:samp:`-gnatwR`
   *Suppress warnings on redundant constructs.*

   This switch suppresses warnings for redundant constructs.